aws-samples/hyperledger-on-kubernetes/workshop-remote-peer/README.md

 It's a small price to pay, so we'll stick with this approach for now.

 ### Step 1: Create a Kubernetes cluster
-You need a K8s cluster to start.
+You need an EKS cluster to start.
 The easiest way to do this is to create an EKS cluster using the eksctl tool.
-Open the `eks` folder in this repo and follow the instructions in the README.
+Open the [EKS Readme](../eks/README.md) in this repo and follow the instructions.
+Once you are complete come back to this README.

 ### Step 2: Create an EC2 instance and EFS
 You're going to interact with Fabric and the Kubernetes cluster from a bastion host that mounts an EFS drive.
 EFS is